Do you have a little sun trap in your garden?

 Reviving the little botanic spark in your heart

-#OTD It's the anniversary of the wedding of the botanist power couple Townsend Brandegee and Kate Curran, married on this day in 1889.
+#OTD It's the anniversary of the wedding of the botanist power couple Townshend Brandegee and Kate Curran, married on this day in 1889.

 Thanks for listening to the daily gardener,